veereshkatageri/doc-as-code/user_guide/source/user_guide/git_changelog.rst

 Syntax
 ======

-1. The following code block shows the syntax of using git changelog to doc as code.
+1. The following code block shows the syntax of using git changelog to doc-as-code.

 .. code-block:: rest